rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Examples:

-“How do you measure human rights?”,
+_“How do you measure human rights?”_,

-“You cannot compare poverty to climate change.”
+_“You cannot compare poverty to climate change.”_

-“You cannot put a number on the value of a life.”
+_“You cannot put a number on the value of a life.”_

-“How do you take into account uncertainty?
-We have seen many examples where one year a study claims one thing and the next year another study claims something else?”
+_“How do you take into account uncertainty?
+We have seen many examples where one year a study claims one thing and the next year another study claims something else?”_

-“Don’t you think it is questionable whether or not this scientific/numerical approach allows space for developing personal morality, wrestling with subjective/objective dilemmas, or for being driven by something more fundamental to the individual human spirit even if it’s contrary to available impact-based evidence – all things which can help develop long-lasting good habits in doing good?”
+_“Don’t you think it is questionable whether or not this scientific/numerical approach allows space for developing personal morality, wrestling with subjective/objective dilemmas, or for being driven by something more fundamental to the individual human spirit even if it’s contrary to available impact-based evidence – all things which can help develop long-lasting good habits in doing good?”_

 Asked by: warm fuzzy altruists and traditionalists

-Possible responses (summarized, paraphrased, I noticed other people had much better answers than I did so here they are):
+Possible responses (summarized & paraphrased: I noticed other people had much better answers than I did so here they are):

 \* Natalie Cargill (\*\*\*\*\*): EA isn’t about just measuring everything, it is about careful reasoning and analysis.
 Even when, or perhaps especially when things are hard we need to do this.